NFL kicks off preseason with moment of silence after shooting that killed 4 people in New York

 “It’s just heartbreaking for all of us.
 It’s devastating,” Goodell said.
 “An amazing young man, and so we’re optimistic about his recovery and I think that’s good news for all of us in the NFL and obviously our hearts continue to be in support with the family.
 I think it is something that is really hard for all of us to understand and to deal with.”

-Goodell stayed in New York to attend the funeral for police officer Didarul Islam, who was killed in the shooting.
+Goodell stayed in New York to attend the funeral for police officer Didarul Islam, who was working a private security detail when he was killed in the shooting.

 There was increased security around Tom Benson Stadium, where Eric Allen, Jared Allen, Antonio Gates and Sterling Sharpe will be inducted into the Pro Football Hall of Fame on Saturday.